 The main disadvantage, especially if you are using it at home, is that it produces a relatively small amount of coffee.
 This is obviously part of the design, as it is really a single cup coffee brewer.

-So if you are used to firing up a drip coffee machine that makes 6 – 12 cups, this won’t be a straight replacement.
+So if you are used to firing up a drip coffee machine that makes 6 – 12 cups, the AeroPress original won’t be a straight replacement.
 It’s more for those times you just want a cup of coffee rather than a pot.
+As I said, if you want more coffee on a regular basis, the AeroPress XL is worth considering.

 Obviously, the AeroPress also doesn’t heat your water, so you will need a source of hot water to brew hot coffee or bring along a flask or thermos with hot water.
 However, you can still brew cold brew coffee in scenarios where hot water is not easily obtained.